“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 Don’t Call Yourself Mormon

 Christopher Cunningham recently wrote an article for Public Square Magazine contending that those who no longer practice the Mormon faith have no legitimate claim to “Mormon” as an identity.
-The article takes special issue with the concept of “Mormon” as a cultural identity separate from a faith identity.
-Chris argues that those who identify as Mormon but reject the faith are appropriating an identify to which they have no right, out of a desire to be associated with the exceptional reputation of Latter-day Saints, and engaging in a subtle form of racism by suggesting Mormon-ness is something ancestrally heritable.
+The article takes special issue with the concept of “Mormon” as a cultural identity separate from faith.
+Chris argues that those who identify as Mormon but reject the faith are appropriating an identity to which they have no right, out of a desire to be associated with the exceptional reputation of Latter-day Saints, and engaging in a subtle form of racism by suggesting Mormon-ness is something ancestrally heritable.

-This article was written in the context of the LDS church’s lawsuit against John Dehlin and the Open Stories Foundation over supposed brand confusion stemming, in part, from the use of the term “Mormon” in the name of the Mormon Stories Podcast.
-Since 2018, the LDS church has engaged in a programmatic effort to distance itself from the Mormon label—advising news and media outlets to not refer the “the Mormon church” and instructing members not to identify as Mormons and to correct others who refer to members as such.
-Nonetheless, the new ecclesiastical administration has apparently decided they want to retain the exclusive privilege to use the Mormon label, or is testing their ability to leverage their copyright claim to its commercial use to litigate critics into silence.
+Chris writes in the context of the LDS church’s lawsuit against John Dehlin and the Open Stories Foundation over supposed brand confusion stemming, in part, from the use of the term “Mormon” in the name of the Mormon Stories podcast.
+Since 2018, the LDS church has engaged in a programmatic effort to distance itself from the Mormon label—advising news and media outlets to not refer to “the Mormon church” and instructing members not to identify as Mormons or to allow others to identify them as such.
+Nonetheless, the new ecclesiastical administration has apparently decided they want to retain an exclusive privilege to use the Mormon label, or is testing their ability to leverage their copyright for its commercial use to litigate critics into silence.

-Regardless, it is in this context that Chris Cunningham penned an article in support of the LDS church’s legal filing and arguing that the use of the “Mormon” label extends far beyond just trademark disputes, but to individual religious and cultural identity.
-That is, no one except those actively devoted to Mormonism as a faith may call themselves Mormon, but they really should not because that would be “a major victory for Satan.”
+This is the context in which Chris Cunningham writes in support of the LDS church’s legal filing and arguing that the use of the “Mormon” label extends far beyond just trademark disputes, but to individual religious and cultural identity.
+That is, no one except those actively devoted to the Mormon faith has the right to call themselves Mormon, but they really should not because that would be “a major victory for Satan.”

 Though I no longer believe in nor practice the faith of my youth, I still identify as a "victory for Satan."